 Predicting in a different study area

-When predicting to features in a different study area, each prediction feature must have all of the associated explanatory variables (fields), and new explanatory distance features and explanatory rasters must be matched to their corresponding Explanatory Training Distance Features and rasters.
+When predicting to features in a different study area, each prediction feature must include all of the associated explanatory variables (fields), and new explanatory distance features and explanatory rasters must be matched to their corresponding Explanatory Training Distance Features and rasters.
 These new distance features and rasters must be available for the new study area and correspond to the Explanatory Training Distance Features and Explanatory Training Rasters.
 For instance, if a categorical raster is used to train the model, the corresponding prediction explanatory raster cannot have different categories or a dramatically different range of values.

 When predicting to a raster in a different study area, new explanatory prediction rasters must be provided and matched to their corresponding Explanatory Training Rasters.
 The corresponding prediction explanatory raster cannot have different categories or a dramatically different range of values.
 The resulting Output Prediction Raster will be the overlapping extent of all provided explanatory prediction rasters.